ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-2/README.md

 E.g., you can create two views "Landscape-Mobile" and "Portrait-Mobile" and these two views will be switched automatically when you change the orientation or screen size.

 There is a helper widget "basic - Screen Resolution" that shows actual screen resolution and best suitable default view for this resolution.

+## Permissions System
+### Project
+In the project management dialog, you can configure `read` and `write` permissions for each ioBroker user.

+The `read` flag means, that the project is accessible for this user in the Runtime.
+The `write` flag means, that the project is accessible for this user in the Edit Mode.

+When a new user is created via ioBroker Admin adapter, it will have both permissions by default.

+### View
+You can also specify which views the user is allowed to access for runtime and edit mode.
+When one of the access rights is not granted on project level, it does not have any effect to specify them on view level, as the project as a whole will not be accessible.

+Note, that whenever you try to access a view, where the current user has no permission for, the user will see the project selection panel instead.

+### Widget
+If the user has no `read` permissions, the widget will not be rendered in the runtime.
+If user has no `write` permissions, the widget will not be rendered in edit mode.

 ## Settings
 ### Reload if sleep longer than